Arteiii/zenity/README.md

 ### Animations

-These projects not only provided delightful animations but also spared me from the arduous task of creating frames myself (who wants to do that anyway?)
+These projects not only provided delightful animations but also spared me from the arduous task of creating frames myself

 - [Spinner](https://github.com/FGRibreau/spinners)
 - [spinoff](https://github.com/ad4mx/spinoff)